In this article:

 - Fish oil

-- Fish liver oil like cod liver oil, which also contains vitamins A and D
+- Fish liver oil such as cod liver oil, which also contains vitamins A and D

 - Krill oil